-We are nine months into the pandemic and are imagining our travels in the coming year.
+The Hopi people and life ways have been altered by the pandemic.
+We are imagining our travels in the coming year.
 It will be different.
-No longer are cities, bars and airlines a safe option.
 Open air, less people, and remote places are safer options as a travel destination.

 Along Arizona State Highway 264 between Tuba City and Gallup, New Mexico are hidden places that you can find only with a local guide.
 These places are in the heart of the Hopi Homelands and have special stories, significance and history.
 You won’t find these places in a tourism brochure except maybe social media by someone who has been here.

 So, are you a traveler who needs a “plan”?
 Do you just book a tour and show up?
 Do you want to take a look-see for one day or do you like to camp out?
 What is your motivation or expectation for the visit?
 Knowledge, History, Authentic, hand-made Jewelry & Crafts?
 Whatever your preference, a visit can be tailored to your schedule on the Hopi Reservation.